UNISON has almost one million women members – more than two thirds of our union.

 As a member of UNISON, you have the support and guidance of thousands of other women members, who face the same workplace challenges as you.
 If you encounter issues such as the gender pay gap or denial of your maternity rights, UNISON can help you with practical information, support and legal advice.

-For more information about the committee, or on setting up a women’s self organised group in your branch, please contact Fiona Roberts.
+For more information about the committee, or on setting up a women’s self organised group in your branch, please contact Louise Whitney.